lesley88/garejeky/_posts/2021-10-15-how-to-prepare-egusi-soup.md

 How to wash bitter leaves.

-BItter leaves unlike most other vegetables must be washed specially before adding

-1. You can buy already washed bitter leaves from the market or you can wash them on your own.
+Bitter leaves are a unique type of vegetable.
+They are bitter in taste, healthy, and are used in a variety of dishes as well as a lot of home remedies.

+Their bitter taste which makes them unique is also a turn of for some.
+This is mainly because they are unable to properly wash them.
+Today we are going to look at how to wash the perfect bitter leaves.

+Washing bitter leaves for food

-   **How to wash bitter leaves for egusi soup.**
+Different foods require you to wash bitter leaves in different ways but the overall process is the same.

-   Bitter leaves can be washed in two ways:
+There are two main ways of washing bitter leaves.

+1. With a blender

-   Wash the leaves and place in a blender, add some water and blend for three minutes.
+1. Wash the leaves and place in a blender, add some water and blend for three minutes.

    Pour the mix into a bowl and squeeze out the water. from the leaves and throw the water away.